 - Category navigation - This navigation bar displays on a store page after you’ve added categories to one or more products.
-Check Show category navigation in Products to display it.
+Check the Show category navigation tweak under Products to display it.

 - Footer - Links from your footer navigation appear in a bar above the footer.

 Style the navigation bars with these Navigation tweaks: